-HACM currently has a 2008 Hope VI revitalization grant approved and underway for Scattered Sites (AMP WI002000010 and WI002000016) and a revitalization plan for Westlawn (AMP WI002000070) is the basis for a FY 2012 Choice Neighborhoods Implementation grant application.
-HACM will submit at least one Choice Neighborhood application in response to a NOFA in 2013.
+HACM currently has a 2008 Hope VI revitalization grant approved and underway for Scattered Sites (AMP WI002000010 and WI002000016) and a revitalization plan for Westlawn (AMP WI002000070) is the basis for a FY 2013 Choice Neighborhoods Implementation grant application.
+HACM will submit at least one Choice Neighborhood application in response to a NOFA in 2014.
 Redevelopment site(s) will be determined on the basis of the amount of the grant money available.

-HACM also has mixed finance development activities underway at Scattered Sites, Westlawn and the Lapham Park highrise and will apply for 2013 tax credits to support redevelopment activities.
+HACM also has mixed finance development activities underway at Scattered Sites and will apply for 2014 tax credits to support redevelopment activities.